 We have a full board of governors who work closely with the school to ensure that the children are getting the best education possible,

-John Allott – Acting Chair of Governors
+John Allott –Vice Chair of Governors

 John’s background is in social care.
 Initially working for Wakefield Council as a social worker and social work manager, he subsequently became self-employed and is presently the Manager Partner of a dementia care unit.

 He is a Director of Leeds Care Association and the dementia representative on the Leeds Integrated Dementia Board.